 Cloves are well known for their various medicinal properties and can be used to help relieve pain such as headaches and toothaches, indigestion, coughs and asthma, flushing toxins from your blood and boosting your overall immune system.
 The oil is one of nature’s most vital cure-alls and has proven antiseptic, antimicrobial and antifungal properties which make it suitable for treating internal and external infections whilst moisturizing your skin (externally) and nourishing your internal system with nutrients, vitamins and minerals.

 It’s rare to find modern pharmaceutical treatments that can effectively treat the symptom they’re designed to treat without creating additional side-effects.
 So I personally take comfort in the fact that a simple, organic and natural product can have the same effects and more without the high cost and risks involved with many modern treatments.

-Unlike most seed or pod-based essential oils, clove oil is extracted through a process of steam distillation and not cold or hot pressed.
-The pods are harvested and crushed in order to stimulate the release of the phytochemicals, nutrients and vitamin rich oils that are the base component of the essential oil.
+Unlike most seed or pod-based essential oils, clove oil is extracted through the steam distillation process and not cold or hot pressed.
+The pods are harvested and crushed in order to help release the phytochemicals, nutrients and vitamin-rich oils that are the base component of the essential oil.

-The pods are then added to a vat of boiling water and left to ‘cook’ for roughly 5-6 hours.
-During this time, the oils of the organic matter (pods) are extracted through the process of evaporation and are then contained in the vapor that forms as a result.
+The pods are added to a huge vessel of boiling water and left to ‘cook’ for about 5-6 hours.
+This is when the oils of the organic matter (pods) are extracted through the process of evaporation and are then contained in the vapor that forms as a result.
 The vat is connected to a separate cooling chamber and the difference in pressure, forces the steam to move into this chamber.
-As time passes, the steam condenses and forms droplets that gather at the base of the chamber and make-up the liquid of pure extract that we know as the essential oil.
+As time passes, the steam condenses and forms droplets that gather at the bottom of the chamber and make-up the liquid of pure extract that we know as the essential oil.

 — Enviro.
 Media Assoc. (@green4EMA) July 28, 2017